 - The participants at the Halifax Symposium on Media and Disinformation in 2004 unanimously considered:

 1. Disinformation—its creation and propagation—is a crime against humanity and a crime against peace;

 2. Those responsible for the creation, propagation, and orchestration of disinformation campaigns should be indicted for crimes against humanity and peace.

-See Kim Petersen, Disinformation: A Crime Against Humanity and a Crime Against Peace, Press Action, 17 February 2005. [↩]
+See Kim Petersen, Disinformation: A Crime Against Humanity and a Crime Against Peace, Dissident Voice, 17 February 2005. [↩]